nick-rc/recipe-app-api/README.md

 5.)
 Create 'core' app for running high-level commands like user mamangement
 - Create app with docker-compose commands - read up on why doing this
+- Create test folder to allow for multiple test files.

+6.)
+Setup postgres server
+- Add to docker-compose
+- Add support to Dockerfile
+- Add to django settings

+7.)
+Mocking for Testing
+- Add management command to wait for db availability